soggyfox/JavaOnlineGame_abalone/README.md

 Here each client can input there nickname.
 If you are the first client to connect to the server you can select The game mode you wish to play.
-Other possible requests can also be made in accordance with our groups protocol
+Other possible requests can also be made in accordance with our groups protocol.